-- [] 10.
-Fifteen (15) prints (18" x 24" or 24" x 36"), folded to 9" x 12", drawn at a standard engineering scale, of preliminary stormwater plan, and two (2) copies of preliminary stormwater report, depending on whether public improvements are required.
-See city of Boulder design and construction standards for specific requirements. - [] 11.
-Three (3) copies of the travel demand management (TDM) plan which outlines strategies to mitigate traffic impacts created by the proposed development and implementable measures for promoting alternate modes of travel, in accordance with section 9-2-14(D), B.R.C., 1981 and section 2.03(I) of the City of Boulder Design and Construction Standards. - [] 12.
-A shadow analysis depicting shadows on December 21st (see attached sheet) for each structure in the project, and depicting shadows calculated pursuant to Section 9-9-17, "Solar Access Protection," B.R.C.
-1981, for those buildings that affect adjacent properties. - [] 13.
-A completed vested property rights option form (attached). - [] 14.
-Fifteen (15) copies of the completed Project Fact Sheet (attached). - [] 15.
-Two (2) copies of a current title insurance commitment or attorney memorandum based on an abstract of title, current to within 30 days. - [] 16.
-One (1) copy of notification sent to each Mineral Estate Owner.
-See sections 9-4-3 or 9-4-3(e) for requirements ore written certification that the applicant performed a Mineral Estate search and found no owners. - [] 17.
-Developments that include housing units must meet the requirements of B.R.C.
-9-13, Inclusionary Housing which requires that 20% of all residential development be permanently affordable.
-Developments that include housing units provide two (2) copies each of the Preliminary Determination of Inclusionary Housing Compliance form and email the Inclusionary Housing Unit Information Excel Spreadsheet to a housing planner.
-The form, spread sheet, contact information and program details are available at www.boulderaffordablehomes.com, click on Inclusionary Housing/Inclusionary Housing Program Details.
-If on-site affordable units are proposed, a housing planner will work with applicant to determine which units will be deed restricted.
-Detailed floor plans including room dimensions, cabinetry and appliance details will be required for these units. - [] 18.
-The site review fee, as stated on the Land Use Review Application Form. - [] 19.
+[] depen Fifteen (15) prints (18" x 24" or 24" x 36"), folded to 9" x 12", drawn at a standard engineering of preliminary stormwater plan , and two (2) copies of preliminary stormwater report , ding on whether public improvements are required.
+See city of Boulder design and construction ards for specific requirements. [] alterna Three (3) copies of the travel demand management (TDM) plan which outlines strategies to the traffic impacts created by the proposed development and implementable measures for promoting at the modes of travel, in accordance with section 9-2-14(D), B.R.C., 1981 and section 2.03(I) of the Boulder Design and Construction Standards. [] A shadow analysis depicting shadows on December 21st (see attached sheet) ch structure in the project, and depicting shadows calculated pursuant to Section 9-9-17, "Solar s Protection," B.R.C.
+1981, for those buildings that affect adjacent properties. [] 13.
+A completed vested property rights option form (attached). [] 14.
+Fifteen (15) copies of the completed Project Fact Sheet (attached). [] 15. abstra Two (2) copies of a current title insurance commitment or attorney memorandum based on an ct of title, current to within 30 days. [] 16. for req no owr One (1) copy of notification sent to each Mineral Estate Owner .
+See sections 9-4-3 or 9-4-3(e) uirements ore written certification that the applicant performed a Mineral Estate search and found ners. [] of Incl Excel details Housin Developments that include housing units must meet the requirements of B.R.C.
+9-13, Inclusionary and which requires that 20% of all residential development be permanently affordable.
+Openents that include housing units provide two (2) copies each of the Preliminary Determination Usionary Housing Compliance form and email the Inclusionary Housing Unit Information Spreadsheet to a housing planner.
+The form, spread sheet, contact information and program are available at www.boulderaffordablehomes.com, click on Inclusionary Housing/Inclusionary and Program Details.
+If on-site affordable units are proposed, a housing planner will work with ant to determine which units will be deed restricted.
+Detailed floor plans including room dimensions stry and appliance details will be required for these units. [] 18.
+The site review fee , as stated on the Land Use Review Application Form. [] 19.
 Any other information that the applicant wishes to submit.